 - a.
-Purpose: This committee functions as a think-tank for and oversight body of the Chief Diversity Officer.
-This committee also serves as a social and policy space for international faculty and students to plan events and policy proposals that enhance the international visitors' experience at Kennesaw State University. - b.
-Membership: - a.
-TF: One from each degree granting college - b.
-One library faculty - c.
-One representative from the Deans' Council - d.
-One representative from the Chairs' and Directors' Assembly - e.
-One representative from the SGA - c.
-Meetings: Once per semester a.
+Purpose: This committee functions as a think-tank for and an oversight body of the Vice President for Economic Development and Community Engagement.
+This committee ensures faculty input on the university strategies for economic engagement, community engagement, and governmental relations. - b.
+Membership: One teaching faculty from each degree-granting college - c.
+Meetings: Once a semester - d.
+Term: 2 years a.
 Purpose: The Education Abroad Advisory Committee of the Faculty Senate (EAAC) collaborates with the Education Abroad Office and the Division of Global Affairs as an advisory and decision-making committee to review education abroad program proposals and to make policy recommendations for Education Abroad campus-wide.
 The EAAC works collaboratively with the university's academic colleges and departments, and the Education Abroad Office to support programmatic development and program quality through the review of program proposals and associated policies.

-7. Education Abroad Advisory Committee, EAAC (permanent) - assigned to the Faculty Senate and Advisory to the Director of Education Abroad and Exchange Programs b.
-Membership:
+Education Abroad Advisory Committee, EAAC (permanent) - assigned to the Faculty Senate and Advisory to the Director of Education Abroad and Exchange Programs